project-repo/cagebreak-pkgbuild/README.md

   * A9C386EFBEB0819C5523E6AB2AD89C95DEA1AE85

-Note that the key is signed by some signing keys of the cagebreak project.
+Note that the key is signed by at least one signing key of the cagebreak project.

 ## Release Automation

-This is the minimally required commands for creating a release and generating the PKGBUILDs for the [AUR](aur.archlinux.org).
+These are the minimally required commands for creating a release and generating the PKGBUILDs for the [AUR](aur.archlinux.org).

   * [ ] git checkout development